apache/incubator-graphar/docs/libraries/spark/spark.md

 val edge_df = reader.readEdges()
 ```

-See [TestReader.scala](test-reader) for the complete example.
+See [TestReader.scala][test-reader] for the complete example.

 ### Graph-level APIs

 To improve the usability of the GraphAr Spark library, a set of APIs are provided to allow users to easily perform operations such as reading, writing, and transforming data at the graph level.
 These APIs are fairly easy to use, while the previous methods of using reader, writer and information classes are more flexibly and can be highly customized.

 The Graph Reader is a helper object which enables users to read all the chunk files from GraphAr for a single graph.
 The only input required is a GraphInfo object or the path to the information yaml file.
 On successful completion, it returns a set of vertex DataFrames and edge DataFrames, each of which can be accessed by specifying the vertex/edge label.
 The Graph Writer is used for writing all vertex DataFrames and edge DataFrames of a graph to generate GraphAr chunk files.
-For more details, please refer to the [API Reference](/docs/libraries/spark).
+For more details, please refer to the [API Reference](https://graphar.apache.org/docs/spark/).

 The Graph Transformer is a helper object in the GraphAr Spark library, designed to assist with data transformation at the graph level.
 It takes two GraphInfo objects (or paths of two yaml files) as inputs: one for the source graph, and one for the destination graph.
 The transformer will then load data from existing GAR files for the source graph, utilizing the GraphAr Spark Reader and the meta data defined in the source GraphInfo.
 After reorganizing the data according to the destination GraphInfo, it generates new GAR chunk files with the GraphAr Spark Writer.